SweepCasinos > Vegas Gems

 💬 Comment

-Then there was the Bejewel Chest.
-I hovered for a second over my balance, tapped into the reward tab, scrolled twice, and there it was.
-It didn’t show up right after buying Shards — it waited.
-I checked again five minutes later and saw it tucked in a second panel I hadn’t opened before.
+Then, the Bejewel Chest!
+I hovered for about a second on my balance, clicked into the Rewards tab, scrolled two times, and there it was.
+It didn’t show right after I purchased Shards, it waited.
+I checked again 5 minutes later, and it was in a second panel that I hadn’t opened.

-I started writing timestamps in my notes after that.
-Not kidding.
-Because once the Gems Rain passed me while I was reading a game title—I mean, the tab was still open, I was there—I realized you’ve got to stay active or you won’t catch the drop.
+I started documenting timestamps in my notes after that.
+No joke.
+Because when the Gem Rain Drops went past me while I was reading a game title, I mean the tab was still open, I was there, it all hit home that you just can’t stay stagnant or you’ll find yourself watching those drops go by.

-Some perks never showed up until I’d mixed game types and hit a few XP jumps.
-I leaned back, squinted, and realized I had zero way of knowing which move triggered what.
-So yeah, I built my own tracker.
+Some bonuses flat out never showed until I primered, mixing game types with a few XP bumps, and I leaned back and squinted at the screen with no way of knowing which move triggered what — so yes, I built myself a tracker.

 Table: Vegas Gems – Core Bonus Lineup